 Peyton Manning returned from surgery and was league MVP though he struggled near the end in Denver with the weather.

 Seattle is a turf team that prefers bad weather in an outdoor game and it led to the blowout.

 The rotation of home field advantage in MLB was changed to better record after 4 of the six series to determine the pennants were hosted by the team with fewer wins.

 5) The Big 8 champ vs Florida teams in the Orange Bowl

 Until the BCS, the Big 8 champ (later Big 12) always played in the Orange Bowl against a team that did not win the SEC, Big 10, PAC 10, or when it existed SWC.

-Many of those games which determined the national champion were against Florida State or the University of Miami which played home games in the Orange Bowl Stadium.
+Many of those games that determined the national champion were against Florida State or the University of Miami which played home games in the Orange Bowl Stadium.

-Most of the Big 8 teams played home games on a fast artificial turf field while the Orange Bowl surface after grass replaced artificial turn in 1975 was slow.
+Most of the Big 8 teams played home games on a fast artificial turf field while the Orange Bowl surface after grass replaced artificial turf in 1975 was slow.